Witnesses to FBI hunt for Civil War gold describe heavily loaded armored truck, signs of a night dig - WTOP News

 “They took something out of Dents Run,” McCarthy insists now.
 “Something heavy.”

+Their recollections echo earlier statements from residents who told the AP of hearing a backhoe and jackhammer overnight and seeing a convoy that included armored trucks.

-Parada, co-founder of the treasure-hunting outfit Finders Keepers, views the eyewitness accounts as important because they could bolster one of his main contentions — that the FBI conducted a secret overnight dig for the gold and spirited it away.
-The FBI’s warrant to excavate the site limited work to 6 a.m. to 10 p.m. each day.
+Parada, co-founder of the treasure-hunting outfit Finders Keepers, has long suspected the FBI of conducting a secret overnight dig for the gold and spiriting it away.
+The FBI’s warrant to excavate the site limited work to 6 a.m. to 10 p.m.

-The agency strenuously denies it dug after hours, saying FBI police merely conducted nighttime ATV patrols to secure the site.
+The agency denies it dug after hours, and says it recovered nothing of value from Dents Run.

-“No gold or other items of evidence were located or collected.
-The FBI continues to unequivocally reject any claims or speculation to the contrary,” said spokesperson Carrie Adamowski.

-Indeed, there’s little historical evidence to substantiate apocryphal accounts that an Army detachment lost a gold shipment in the Pennsylvania wilderness, possibly after an ambush by Confederate sympathizers.
-But the legend has inspired generations of treasure hunters, Parada among them.
+There’s little historical evidence to substantiate old stories that an Army detachment lost a gold shipment in the Pennsylvania wilderness.
+But the legend inspired generations of treasure hunters.

-The FBI said in a 2018 court document that its own geophysical consultant identified an underground metallic mass weighing up to 9 tons, with the density of gold, at the site identified by Finders Keepers.
-A federal judge approved a search and seizure warrant, and the FBI set up camp in Dents Run, later describing it as a possible “cultural heritage site containing gold belonging to the United States government.”
+The FBI said in a 2018 court document that its own geophysical consultant identified an underground metallic mass weighing up to 9 tons, suggestive of gold, at the site identified by Finders Keepers.
+A federal judge approved the FBI’s request for a search and seizure warrant.
 Parada hoped to earn a finder’s fee from the potential recovery.

-On the second day of the FBI dig, McCarthy and Reichel awoke at 4 a.m. and were on a mountain that parallels the narrow Dents Run valley sometime between 5 and 5:30.
+On the second day of the dig, McCarthy and Reichel awoke at 4 a.m. and were on the mountain sometime between 5 and 5:30, splitting up to increase their odds of finding an elk shed.

-By then, the FBI’s presence had become the talk of the backcountry, with speculation running rampant that agents were hunting for gold.
-The FBI had shooed McCarthy away from a different part of Dents Run a day earlier.
-But he was determined to help his client find an elk shed.
-Splitting up to increase their odds, McCarthy dropped Reichel off then parked more than a mile away.

-He said he could hear the distant hum of a running engine as soon as he got out of his truck.
-The noise grew louder as he made his way up the hill and he heard metal on stone, or metal on metal — what sounded to him like heavy equipment meeting earth.
+McCarthy said he could hear the distant hum of an engine as soon as he got out of his truck.
+The noise grew louder as he walked up the hill, and he heard what sounded to him like heavy equipment meeting earth.

-McCarthy said he got to the top of the ridge and started back down the other side.
-That’s when he laid eyes on the FBI operation, on the opposite slope, about 400 yards (meters) away.
+Cresting the ridge, McCarthy spotted the FBI operation on the opposite slope, about 400 yards (meters) away.
 He saw lights powered by a generator.
 A parked excavator.
-A smaller piece of equipment, perhaps a skid-steer or quad, moving up and down the hill.
-A brown-black gash in the earth surrounded by snow.
-People huddling under a makeshift canopy.
+A smaller piece of equipment moving up and down the hill.
+A brown-black gash in the earth.
+People huddling under a canopy.

 “It looked to me like they were wrapping up a dig,” he said.

-Reichel, who was farther away from the dig site, said he heard machinery when he crested the ridge.
+Reichel, who was farther away, said he heard machinery from the top of the ridge.

 “I can hear some machines, or something, clanging and banging and roaring and all that stuff,” said Reichel, a retired manufacturing worker.
 He said he was too far away to be able to see anything.

 The pair reconvened for lunch several hours later.
-It was then, they said, that a convoy of unmarked black SUVs and armored trucks drove by them on Pennsylvania Route 555, heading out of Dents Run.
-McCarthy and Reichel said one of the three armored trucks seemed to be weighed down — more squat than the other two and lagging behind.
+It was then, they said, that a convoy of unmarked SUVs and armored trucks went past.
+McCarthy and Reichel said one of the three armored trucks seemed to be weighed down.

 “Eric and I both made the comment that one must be loaded.”
 Reichel said.

 Not so, the FBI says.
-While “appropriate vehicles and equipment” were brought to Dents Run, armored trucks were not among them, according to Adamowski, the FBI spokesperson.
+While “appropriate vehicles and equipment” were brought to Dents Run, armored trucks were not among them, said Carrie Adamowski, an FBI spokesperson.

-Warren Getler, a consultant who has worked closely with Finders Keepers, argued the eyewitness accounts add up to one thing – a clandestine night dig.

-“And why would you do a night dig,” he said, “unless you wanted to remove the gold under cover of darkness?”
+After the FBI told Parada the dig came up empty, he filed a Freedom of Information Act lawsuit seeking records.
+In 2022, a judge forced the FBI to release a trove of photos and documents, but Parada is pursuing additional material including an operational plan.
+A federal judge told the FBI last week it needed to come up with a better justification for keeping the disputed records under wraps.

+Parada, meanwhile, hasn’t given up his search in the Dents Run area.
+He’s now seeking to partner with the state conservation agency, which owns the land, on a new excavation.

 “It’s a part of our history that’s hidden away,” Parada said, “and I think it’s time that should be told.”